alishgc/url-shortener/README.md

 # URL Shortener

-A full-stack Node.js application that allows users to create shortened versions of long URLs with user authentication and analytics tracking.
+A Node.js application that allows users to create shortened versions of long URLs with user authentication and analytics tracking.

 ## Features